Death of a Gunfighter

-Death of a Gunfighter is a 1969 American Western film directed by Allen Smithee and starring Richard Widmark and Lena Horne. and features an original score by Oliver Nelson.
+Death of a Gunfighter is a 1969 American Western film directed by Robert Totten and Don Siegel.
+It stars Richard Widmark and Lena Horne and features an original score by Oliver Nelson.
 The theme of the film is the "passing" of the West, the clash between a traditional character and the politics and demands of modern society.
+The film direction is credited to Allen Smithee, a pseudonym that has subsequently been used by directors who do not wish to be credited for their film.